hey-granth/Flask-Blog/personal-references/notes.md

 - Blueprints can have their own templates and static files.

 Using Flask Blueprints is a great way to keep your app maintainable and scalable!

 ---
+## Common HTTP Errors

+### 404: Not Found
+The server couldn't find the requested resource.
+This typically occurs when the URL is incorrect or the resource has been moved or deleted.

+### 403: Forbidden
+The server understands the request but refuses to authorize it.
+This often happens when access permissions are insufficient.

+### 500: Internal Server Error
+The server encountered an unexpected condition that prevented it from fulfilling the request.
+This is usually caused by a server-side issue or bug.

+---